andgordio/mockupless/docs/Courses/LayoutBasics/Style/intro-to-css.md

 # Intro to CSS

 CSS is a styling language.
 With CSS, you define how the content of a prototype is positioned and how it looks.
-If HTML is like the Layers panel in Figma or Sketch, then CSS is like the Inspector that allows you to set width, height, fill, text styles and effects for the selected layer.
+If HTML is like the Layers panel in Figma or Sketch, then CSS is like Inspector that allows you to set width, height, fill, text styles and effects for the selected layer.

 The easiest way to apply CSS to a container is by using the `style` attribute: